Legislative committee considering increasing cigarette taxes for first time since 2003

 SHERIDAN — The Wyoming Legislature’s Revenue Committee will spend a portion of its interim session considering whether to increase the state’s cigarette tax for the first time since 2003.

-During its first meeting of the interim in Lander April 28, the committee voted to create a bill draft to be considered at its next meeting in September.
+During its first meeting of the interim, the committee voted to create a bill draft to be considered at its next meeting in September.
 The draft will have a placeholder number, with the actual amount of the tax increase to be determined during the September meeting, legislators said.
 Ideas shared at the April meeting ranged from increasing the tax by a few cents to doubling it.
 Currently, the tax sits at 60 cents for a 20-cigarette pack.

 The state cigarette tax was first implemented in 1951, when it was $0.001 per cigarette or just two cents for a 20-cigarette pack, according to an April 7 memo from the Legislative Service Office.
 Since then, it has been raised on several occasions.
 Most recently, it was raised in 2003 to the current rate.